Blogs/AI

 1. What is role prompting in LLMs?

-Role prompting in LLMs is a prompt engineering technique where a specific role or persona is assigned to a language model before giving it a task.
-By defining roles such as teacher, developer, or customer support agent, the model adapts its reasoning style, tone, and knowledge priorities, producing more consistent and domain-appropriate responses.
+Role prompting is a prompt engineering technique where you assign a specific role or persona to a language model before giving it a task.
+This shapes how the model reasons, adjusts tone, and produces more consistent, domain-specific responses.

 3. How is role prompting different from system prompts or instruction tuning?